If you would like to enter the legal field, but do not want to be an attorney, one possibility is to become a certified legal document preparer.

 To become a certified legal document preparer in Arizona, you must be certified and keep current on legal practices each year.

 For example, a certified legal document preparer must attend a minimum of ten hours of approved continuing education annually, between the period of May 1st and April 30th of the following year.
 You must also complete a total of no less than twenty hours of continuing education on or before April 30th of every odd-numbered year.

 These continuing education requirements do not apply to certified legal document preparer business entities, however.

-According to the AZcourts.gov website, here is how to apply for certification as a legal document preparer:
+According to the AZcourts.gov website, here is the process for becoming receiving certification as a legal document preparer:

 - Check the Arizona Code of Judicial Administration, specifically section § 7-208(E) for eligibility requirements to ensure that you are eligible for certification.
-Click here for ACJA § 7-208
+Read the Arizona Code for Judicial Administration rules ACJA § 7-208

 - You must first sit for and pass the examination.
-To download the exam schedule and registration form for the Legal Document Preparer (LDP) Knowledge Examination, click here.
+To download the exam schedule and registration form for the Legal Document Preparer (LDP) Knowledge Examination click on this link.
 Please note that all fees are non-refundable, so be sure to schedule your exam on a day that you can attend as scheduled.
 There is a study guide that corresponds to the current examination being administered.
 Please see the link below.
-The Supreme Court does not provide any preparatory classes or trainings for the exam or the Legal Document Preparer Program in general.
+The Supreme Court does not provide any preparatory classes or training for the exam or the Legal Document Preparer Program in general.